-For fishery opening times please see fishing page
+For Fishing opening times please see fishing page

 Above: A beautiful summers day on Buckland Lake

-Buckland Lake is an exciting wildfowl project, to convert a flooded 60 acre chalk quarry into a first class nature reserve, education facility, fishery and dive centre.
+Buckland Lake is an exciting wildlife project, to convert a flooded 60 acre chalk quarry into a first class nature reserve, education facility, fishery, cafe and dive centre.
 This is a project for everyone.
 Especially catering for families, the elderly and disabled.
 We want everybody to have an enjoyable time while visiting to learn about wildfowl, conservation and care of the environment in this amazing part of the country.

-Our long term aim is to achieve a blend that preserves, enhances and promotes the interests of wildfowl while at the same time, offers a secure, relaxed and comfortable environment for people, with something for all visitors.
-From a cup of tea and a pleasant stroll to fully hands on wildlife courses.
+We aim to achieve a blend that preserves, enhances and promotes the interests of wildlife while at the same time, offers a secure, relaxed and comfortable environment for people, with something for all visitors.
+From a cup of tea and a pleasant stroll to hands on wildlife courses.
 Nothing too big and nothing too small.
-Wildfowl engagement as simple or as advanced as you wish.
-This is a serious wildfowl project but it’s about having fun too.
+Wildlifel engagement as simple or as advanced as you wish.
+This is a serious wildlife project but it’s about having fun too.

 Above: This 2009 photograph of Buckland Lake outlines the location for our fishery pools.
 To view the map full size click here.
-Designated as part of the national and internationally important area for wildfowl (SSSI and Ramsar), Buckland Lake provides protected inland roosting for wildfowl during hard winters.
+Designated as part of the national and internationally important nature area of the North Kent Marshes (SSSI and Ramsar), Buckland Lake also provides protected inland roosting for wildfowl during hard winters.
 Warmer winters have however reduced that function but now our new and exciting plans to create optimised resources for feeding, breeding and roosting, mean it is set to become far more important than ever before.
 See History.
-The RSPB ‘Cliffe Pools,’ lie just past our door and are a paradise for dedicated bird spotters and possibilities for walkers across miles and miles of open countryside abound.
-It’s no wonder that this region is designated as a national park.
+The RSPB ‘Cliffe Pools,’ lie just past our door and are a paradise for dedicated bird spotters and walkers across miles and miles of open countryside abound.

 Telephone: 01959 523523 | Fax: 01959 523523 or visit our Contact Page